moredip/blog.thepete.net/source/_posts/2013-08-24-introducing-rack-flags.markdown

 mount RackFlags::AdminApp, at: 'some_route'
 ```

-Checking whether a feature is enabled or disabled for a specific request:
+Checking whether a feature is *Off* or *On* for a specific request:
 ```ruby SomeController.rb
   class SomeController < ApplicationController
     def some_action